What Type of Tea Has the Most Caffeine?

 Did you know that theophylline, a drug prescribed to treat asthma, is chemically related to caffeine?

 It's no surprise that scientists have found that a healthy dose of caffeine can treat the symptoms of asthma by improving airway function and helping you breathe better.
 Impressively, the effects can last up to 4 hours!11

-Caffeine can help you burn fat when you exercise, significantly reducing your body weight.12 There’s also evidence that it can boost your performance and endurance during workouts, especially if you consume your caffeinated teas no more than 60 minutes before you start.13 If you need assistance with your weight goals, check out Obesity Controller.
+Caffeine can help you burn fat when you exercise, significantly reducing your body weight.12 There’s also evidence that it can boost your performance and endurance during workouts, especially if you consume your caffeinated teas (or our caffeinated hydration powder) no more than 60 minutes before you start.13 If you need assistance with your weight goals, check out Obesity Controller.